debian-calibre/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When you first run calibre, it will ask you for a folder in which to store your books.
 Whenever you add a book to calibre, it will copy the book into that folder.
 Books in the folder are nicely arranged into sub-folders by Author and Title.
 Note that the contents of this folder are automatically managed by calibre, **do not** add any files/folders manually to this folder, as they may be automatically deleted.
 If you want to add a file associated to a particular book, use the top right area of :guilabel:`Edit metadata` dialog to do so.
 Then, calibre will automatically put that file into the correct folder and move it around when the title/author changes.

-Metadata about the books is stored in the file ``metadata.db`` at the top level of the library folder This file is is a sqlite database.
+Metadata about the books is stored in the file ``metadata.db`` at the top level of the library folder.
+This file is a sqlite database.
 When backing up your library make sure you copy the entire folder and all its sub-folders.

-The library folder and all it's contents make up what is called a calibre library.
+The library folder and all its contents make up what is called a calibre library.
 You can have multiple such libraries.
 To manage the libraries, click the calibre icon on the toolbar.
 You can create new libraries, remove/rename existing ones and switch between libraries easily.

 You can copy or move books between different libraries (once you have more than one library setup) by right clicking on a book and selecting the :guilabel:`Copy to library` action.